Computer Science

 Programming in an object-oriented language such as Python.
 Program structure: elementary data types, statements, control flow, functions, classes, objects, methods.
 Lists; searching, sorting and complexity.
 This course is intended for students having a serious interest in higher level computer science courses, or planning to complete a computer science program.

-Prerequisite: Grade 12 Calculus and Vectors and one other Grade 12 mathematics course.
+Prerequisite: Grade 12 Calculus and Vectors and [one other Grade 12 mathematics course or CTL Math Preparedness course with additional resources for CMS students].

 Breadth Requirements: Quantitative Reasoning